JAEYOONSUNG/DNMB/README.md

 ---
 **Comparative per-module heatmaps across genomes** (Optional)

+The easiest entry point is `run_DNMB(comparative = TRUE)` from any per-genome folder — the per-genome analysis runs as usual and the full comparative suite renders against the parent directory at the end.
+The individual plotters below are useful when you want to render only a subset, override colors, or point at a non-sibling parent directory.

 Point each plotter at a parent directory containing one subfolder per genome.
 Every subfolder that holds a GenBank file (`*.gbff` / `*.gbk` / `*.gb`) is